Blob (Marvel Comics): Powers and abilities

 The Blob's mutant physiology grants him a number of advantages.
 He had superhuman strength, endurance, and great resistance to physical injury.
 The Blob's elastic, blubbery skin is difficult to penetrate by gunfire, missiles, and even Wolverine's claws, though with sufficient force and a favorable angle, the claws can lacerate his flesh.
 On one occasion, a concentrated optic blast fired by Cyclops was sufficient to puncture a hole through his shoulder, much to the shock of Dukes himself.
 The magic swords of both Black Raazer and the Arabian Knight were able to harm him.

 He could also alter his personal mono-directional gravity field beneath himself to make himself virtually immovable as long as he was in contact with the ground, although an incredible force can uproot him, along with a chunk of whatever he is standing on.
 The only beings on record to have been able to move the Blob against his wishes are the Hulk, Juggernaut, and Strong Guy (powered-up near his limit by absorbing kinetic energy), although Colossus has managed to lift Dukes by digging underground and raising the piece of earth Dukes stands on, stating this as an exception to his immovability.
 Magneto once was able to move the Blob by lifting the ground under the Blob's feet via metal pipes.
 Despite his appearance, the Blob's speed and agility are those of a fairly athletic male of normal stature, a fact which frequently catches his opponents by surprise.

 The Blob's superhuman strength greatly increased over the years, in a manner similar to that of the Thing.
 This improvement is said to be a result of his ongoing mutation.

 The Blob is vulnerable to attacks directed at his face, as his eyes, nose, mouth, and ears do not have the same protection as the rest of his body.
 Dukes is also susceptible to psionic attacks and psychic manipulation, and he can be incapacitated by sensory assaults; for example, Banshee was able to render Blob unconscious solely through the use of his sonic scream.
-On another occasion, Sleepwalker defeated the Blob by using warp beams to wrap a steel girder around the villain, crushing his blubber and causing him great physical pain.
+On another occasion, Sleepwalker defeated the Blob by using his warp beams to wrap a steel girder around the villain, crushing his blubber and causing him great physical pain.
 The Hulk once took the opposite approach, harming the Blob by grabbing and stretching his flab.
 While he is all but invulnerable to direct kinetic attacks, such as punches, kicks or gunshots, he is susceptible to concussions and other harm resulting from sufficiently powerful impacts, as Daredevil knocked him out by luring him underneath a massive bell and then having it dropped on him with the aid of a young female mutant.

 Dukes can be incapacitated by drinking alcohol, although due to his immense mass, a large amount of alcohol is required.